-Recently, the study of $ C^2 $ (non-invertible) maps in Banach spaces has received extensive attention, especially their dynamical properties and ergodic theory, e.g., Lyapunov exponents, horseshoes, entropy and SRB measures; see e.g. \cite{LL10, LY11, BY17}.
-In this paper, we try to give the infinite-dimensional version of \cite{BC16} for both $ C^1 $ maps and correspondences in Banach spaces in addition with some generalizations even in the finite-dimension; a brief discussion of the continuous dynamic (e.g. semiflow or continuous correspondence) version is also given (see \autoref{sec:de}).
-The applications to both well-posed and ill-posed differential equations are discussed in somewhere else (see \cite{Che19}).
+Recently, the study of $ C^2 $ (non-invertible) maps in Banach spaces has received extensive attention, especially regarding their dynamical properties and ergodic theory, e.g., Lyapunov exponents, horseshoes, entropy, and SRB measures; see e.g. \cite{LL10, LY11, BY17}.
+In this paper, we aim to provide an infinite-dimensional extension of \cite{BC16} for both $ C^1 $ maps and correspondences in Banach spaces, with certain generalizations even in the finite-dimensional case.

-In 1960s, V. I. Arnol{\cprime}d \cite{Arn63, Arn64} introduced ``\emph{whiskered torus}'' in symplectic systems which is regarded as the key geometric structures leading to the instability of the nearly integrable systems.
-The existence of the whiskered torus was investigated further by Fontich, de la Llave and Sire \cite{FdlLS09, FdlLS15, dlLS19} etc. In the present paper, as an illustration of main results, we continue to study the nonlinear dynamical behaviors nearby the whiskered tori giving the stable-(un)stable manifolds around them (see \autoref{sec:application}) including both maps on Hilbert spaces or lattices and correspondences (generated by $ 1 $-D (bad) Boussinesq equation with periodic boundary condition for discrete time $ t_0 > 0 $) case (see \autoref{exa:map1}, \ref{exa:map2} and \ref{exa:Bq}).
-It is worth mentioning that in general the whiskered tori constructed in \cite{FdlLS09, FdlLS15, dlLS19} are \emph{partially normally hyperbolic} in this paper's sense.
+In the 1960s, V. I. Arnol{\cprime}d \cite{Arn63, Arn64} introduced ``whiskered tori'' in symplectic systems, which are regarded as key geometric structures leading to the instability of nearly integrable systems.
+The existence of whiskered tori was further investigated by Fontich, de la Llave, and Sire \cite{FdlLS09, FdlLS15, dlLS19}.
+As an illustration of our main results, we continue to study the non-linear dynamical behaviors near whiskered tori, establishing stable-(un)stable manifolds near them (see \autoref{sec:application}).
+This analysis encompasses both maps on Hilbert spaces or lattices and correspondences generated by the $1$-D (bad) Boussinesq equation with periodic boundary conditions for discrete time $ t_0 > 0 $ (see \autoref{exa:map1}, \ref{exa:map2}, and \ref{exa:Bq}).
+It is worth mentioning that in general, the whiskered tori constructed in \cite{FdlLS09, FdlLS15, dlLS19} are \emph{partially normally hyperbolic} in the sense of this paper.

-\subsection{a nontechnical overview of main results for $ C^1 $ maps}
+\section{A nontechnical overview of main results for $ C^1 $ maps}